mdang/ga-lessons/html/LESSON.md

 * Describe what a markup language is
 * Describe the anatomy of an HTML tag
-* List the basic tags of all HTML documents
+* List some basic HTML tags
 * Create a barebones HTML document structure
 * Explain the purpose of HTML attributes
 * Name 3 types of attributes that all HTML elements have